ikunetwork/WhitePaper/README.md

 The IN creates two classes of native tokens:

-* `IKU`: The IN token `IKU` serves to secure the IN with consensus on R&D, allow for IN decision making and fee derivation as further explained under IKU Value.
+* `IKU`: Serves as software license to access the Network, bandwidth for the Network to run and to mediate participation in the Network.
 The supply of IKU is finite.
-* `RST`: The Research Specific Token `RST` is representative of the R&D `[x]` it was specifically created to capitalize. `RST[x]` supply is determined by proposers and is dependent on the project economics it is used to capitalize and facilitate. `RST[x]` bundles, `RST[i]` may be developed as per a future bounty, allowing for scientific and economic risk diversification where `i` represents the number of `RST[x]` bundled.
+* `RST`: The Research Specific Token `RST` is representative of a fungible copyright license to the R&D `[x]` it was specifically created to capitalize - digital rights to R&D. In addition, `RST[x]` serves as a license to access the `RST[x]` sub-network, bandwidth for the `RST[x]` sub-network to run and to mediate participation in the sub-network supply. `RST[x]` bundles, `RST[i]` may be developed as per a future bounty, allowing for scientific and economic risk diversification where `i` represents the number of `RST[x]` bundled.

-The two token incentive model is designed to secure the network provide global liquidity for R&D, irrespective of patent policy.
-The `IKU` token is the IN facilitator and `RST[x]` are digital rights to R&D data generated by `RST[x]` holders. `RST[x]` holders operate as a `RST[x]DC` and may agree to pursue a patent together as a DC, with sole ownership of rights by the DC.
-While `RST[x]` holders may pursue patent protection for inventions developed based on IN funded research, patents may not be used in the IN.
+The two token incentive model is designed to provide scientists and the general public with agency in determining the future of biotech, regardless of patent policy and large corporations - a radically different model that enables global liquidity for research assets.
+This will serve to provide equitable foundations in science and liquidity.
 The `RST[x]` holder carries pro-rata rights in the R&D data if they hold the respective `RST[x]`.
+`RST[x]` are

 ### `IKU` Value

 Wallet verification of a minimum of balance of 1 IKU enables access to the `devTools B` and fees as explained under **Fees and the Network Digital Wallet**.
-Value in the IKU token can be ascribed to access to the following:
+Value in the IKU token can be ascribed to access the following:

 * `devTools B`
-* power to make decisions and perform work for IN
 * 2nd priority to upgrade to clinical trial subject
-* Fees
+* `RST[x]`

 Establishing a profile on the IN provides access to the Network Digital Wallet NDW.
 The NDW will serve to hold BTC, ETH, IKU and all `RST[x]`, and is expected to also eventually hold digitalized fiat, providing for efficient capital formation and value exchange.
-In addition, the NDW enables IKU holders to earn fees in `RST[x]` as \[z%\] of all of the `RSTCrowdsale`, pro-rata, will flow to IKU holders in exchange for performing a certain threshold of work on the IN, e.g. participating in the peer review process, running the IKU software, etc. Such model gives an IKU holder the opportunity to have rights to all the research on IN.
+In addition, the NDW enables IKU holders to earn `RST[x]` as \[z%\] of all of the `RSTCrowdsale`, pro-rata, will flow to IKU holders in exchange for performing a certain threshold of work on the Network, e.g. participating in the peer review process, etc. Such model gives an IKU holder the opportunity to have rights to all the research on Network.

 ### `RST[x]` Value